ToposInstitute/CatColab/packages/frontend/README.md

 where `$MODE` is replaced with one of the following:

+- `staging`: uses the staging deployment of CatColab at `next.catcolab.org` (recommended for frontend development)
 - `development`: assumes that the [backend](../backend/) is running locally (the default if `--mode` is omitted)
-- `staging`: uses the staging deployment of CatColab at `next.catcolab.org` (recommended for fronten dev)
 - `production`: uses the production deployment of CatColab at `catcolab.org` (*not* recommended)